Student Government Association

 - To plan an agenda for the upcoming year prior to the beginning of the fall semester and proposed at the first yearly (fall) meeting of the Student Government Association for approval.

-- To formulate and submit a budget for the upcoming year in accordance with the allocated funds to the Budget Committee for approval.
+- To formulate and submit a budget for the upcoming year in accordance with the allocated funds to the Director of Athletics and Activities for approval.

 - To assist the newly elected officers during the transition period after elections.

 - To appoint the chairperson of any Ad Hoc Committee

 - To notify the Student Government Association as a whole of any Executive Council vacancy, and start proceedings for the replacement as stated on ARTICLE V or ARTICLE VI.

 - At all times keep an updated account of Senators and Alternates.

 - To recommend changes in the rules and regulations that governs the students of the college to the Student Senate.